 What are the consequences of not deploying patch management?

 An average of 50 new vulnerabilities were discovered every day throughout 2017, nearly double the amount discovered in 2016, and more than three times the amount discovered in 2015.
 While patch management is not a cast iron guarantee against every potential vulnerability out there (or which may arise in the future), it is a preventative measure to protect the integrity and security of your network infrastructure and information systems.

 However, it’s clear that many are still not implementing security patches.
-This can be seen by the fact that one of the most popular vulnerabilities to exploit is a remote code execution in the Windows common controls, known as CVE-2010-2568, which was patched five years.
+This can be seen by the fact that one of the most popular vulnerabilities to exploit is a remote code execution in the Windows common controls, known as CVE-2010-2568.
+An exploit which was patched in 2012.

 If a vulnerability does arise, having a solid patch management system in place means that the network is being constantly monitored.
 This especially important when it comes to preventing a “Zero-Day Attack”, which is an exploit which can occur while a patch is in the process of being produced to repair it.